b-turchyn/emergencypuppy/README.md

-Emergency Kitten!
+Emergency Puppy!
 =================

-This is the Node.js + Express app that powers <http://www.emergencykitten.com/>.
+This is the Node.js + Express app that powers <http://www.emergencypuppy.party/>.

 Installing